miraematt/b-end-ncnews-project/README.md

 module.exports = { ...baseConfig, ...customConfigs[ENV] };
 ```

-Open the project on local host which can be viewed using Insomnia while not yet hosted.

 ```
 npm start
 ```

-or by using nodemon:
+Open the project on http://localhost:9090/api which can also be viewed using Insomnia (https://insomnia.rest/).

+You can also use nodemon for automatic reloads:

 ```
 npm install nodemon